 The journalist denied the charges, his brother said.
 The journalist’s lawyer, Mohamed Aghnaj, said al-Hor was sentenced for posts on a Facebook page the blogger had not used since 2016.

-In April 2019, authorities moved the journalist from the maximum security prison Tiflet 2 to Safi Prison, 300 km south of Rabat, Aghanj told CPJ.
+In April 2019, authorities moved the journalist from the maximum security prison Tiflet 2 to Safi Prison, 300 km (186 miles) south of Rabat, Aghanj told CPJ.
+Aghanj confirmed that as of late 2020 he is still held in the same facility.